-The first part of the questionnaire was designed to capture data on socio-demographic characteristics.
-The second part of the questionnaire evaluated respondent's knowledge on CBHIS depending on whether or not the respondent had heard of a CBHIS and classified as "aware" or "unaware", "enrolled" or "not enrolled" and whether or not they have benefitted from the scheme in terms of service delivery.
+The first part of the questionnaire was designed to capture data on socioeconomic conditions such as age, sex, marital status, level of education, religion, monthly household income, main source of income and household size.
+The second part of the questionnaire evaluated their knowledge on CBHIS depending on whether or not the respondent had heard of a CBHIS and classified as "aware" or "unaware", "enrolled" or "not enrolled" and whether or not they have benefitted from the scheme in terms of service delivery.
 Only the knowledge of those who were aware of CBHIS will be evaluated.
 The third part of the questionnaire evaluated community perception of CBHIS in terms of willingness to be involved in the scheme, satisfaction with service delivery, and payment of premium.
-An interpreter was also used to translate response from their local gbagyi language to English language
+Face-to-face interviews were used in order to avoid eliminating potential participants with low levels of education and participants who are unable to read and write.
+An interpreter was also used to translate response from their local gbagyi languae to English language.